-The PRT consists of three events; forearm plank, push-ups and the 1.5 mile run.
+The PRT consists of three events; curl-ups, push-ups and the 1.5 mile run.
 This test is performed semi-annually.
-As you prepare for physical training, please perform the plank and push-ups as described to ensure that you are doing so in accordance with Navy policy.
+As you prepare for physical training, please perform curl-ups and push-ups as described to ensure that you are doing so in accordance with Navy policy.

-FOREARM PLANK (click for example)
+CURL-UP (click for example)

-The forearm plank will be performed on a flat, level surface.
+Curl-ups are performed with a partner holding the feet and the person performing the exercise must be wearing shoes.
+The exercise is performed on a flat, level surface.
 A blanket, mat or other padding may be used, however your entire body must be on the padding.
-The event will consist of maintaining a proper forearm plank position for the maximum time allowed.